 Many people with depression report they feel unwell frequently, as if they are coming down with a cold or the flu… but the virus never seems to fully flower.
 Persistent flu-like symptoms that come and go are a clear sign of depression, and definitely one you should speak to a doctor about if you experience it.

 Depression is clever in how it can hide behind situational issues or depletion of mental energy, meaning it can go undiagnosed for years.
 While we may all associate depression with a low mood, sometimes, that alone is not enough to prompt someone to seek help.
 If you — or someone you know — has a persistent low mood and any of the above symptoms, it may be worth discussing the issues you are facing with your doctor.
+Alternatively, you may also wish to seek help from an online therapist.
+Better Help are able to help you locate a a therapist near you, so why not check it out?

 *Disclaimer – This is a sponsored post.